Complexity of Eliminating (Majority) Illusion in Directed Networks: Introduction

+\textbf{Values of $p$.} As we focus on the computational question of eliminating $p$-illusion, unlike previous works on this problem, we need to understand the role of $p$ in the complexity of it.
+It can be easily observed that for large values of $p$, e.g., in a graph with maximum degree $\Delta$, when $p>\frac{\Delta-1}{\Delta}$, all the out-neighbors of each vertex must be blue, consequently, the problem is trivial.
+However, small values of $p$, does not create such easy instances.

+We begin by showing that \textsc{Difr} is NP-complete on directed grids.
+Then, we show that solving $p$-\textsc{Difr} is NP-hard even for graphs of degree at most $3$ for $p\in (0,\frac{2}{3}]$.
+Towards this we first show that it is NP-hard on graphs of maximum degree $3$ when $p\in(1/3,2/3]$.

-Our contribution is two fold, we generalize the question eliminating majority illusion to eliminating $p$-illusion and analyze their computational complexity in directed graphs.
-It is not clear apriori whether it would require more recolorings to eliminate $p$-illusion, as opposed to the majority illusion in undirected version, due to the non-symmetric edges. \begin{itemize}[wide, listparindent=\parindent, noitemsep,topsep=0pt,label=--] \item We show that the problem of eliminating $p$-illusion is NP-complete and W[2]-hard with respect to $k$, the number of recolorings, even on directed acyclic bipartite graphs (DAGs) for each rational value of $p \in (0,1)$.
-Thus, we cannot hope to obtain a fixed parameter tractable (FPT) algorithm parameterized by $k$, i.e., it cannot be solved in time $f(k)|I|^{\mathcal{O}(1)}$, where $f$ is any computable function solely depending on the argument, and $|I|$ denotes the input size, under the complexity theoretic assumption W[2]$\neq $FPT. \item Surprisingly, eliminating majority illusion seems to be a harder subcase. \textsc{Difr} is NP-complete even on grids.
-As the influence between the agents can come from their residential neighborhood, or can be constrained by spatial or local interactions, it is natural to assume that the graph between them can be a planar graph or simply a grid. \item In all of our hardness reductions the vertices under illusion need exactly one blue out-neighbor to be illusion free, i.e., we say that the maximum deficiency of any vertex is at most one.\SR{TRUE?} Thus, $p$-\textsc{Difr} is paraNP-hard \footnote{The problem is NP-hard even when the parameter is constant, i.e., we cannot expect to get even an XP algorithm with respect to this parameter, unless P= NP} with respect to maximum deficiency of any vertex.
-Moreover, since it is hard on DAGs, it is paraNP-hard with respect to distance from acyclicity, including many directed graph parameters such as directed feedback vertex set, feedback arc set, directed treewidth, directed cutwidth, digraph bandwidth, or degreewidth, to name a few. \end{itemize}
+Furthermore, we prove a more general result.
+We show that $p$-\textsc{Difr} is NP-complete and W[2]-hard for any $p\in (0,1)$ even on acyclic bipartite graphs.
+This implies that we cannot hope to obtain a fixed parameter tractable (FPT) algorithm parameterized by $k$, i.e., it cannot be solved in time $f(k)|I|^{\mathcal{O}(1)}$, where $f$ is any computable function of $k$, and $|I|$ denotes the input size, unless W[2] = FPT.

+In the construction of all of our hardness reductions, each vertex under illusion needs exactly one additional blue out-neighbor to be illusion-free, i.e., we say that the maximum deficiency of any vertex is at most one.
+Thus, $p$-\textsc{Difr} is paraNP-hard \footnote{The problem is NP-hard even when the parameter is constant, i.e., we cannot expect to get even an XP algorithm with respect to this parameter, unless P= NP} with respect to maximum deficiency of any vertex.
+Moreover, since it is hard on DAGs, it is paraNP-hard with respect to distance from acyclicity, including many directed graph parameters such as directed feedback vertex set, feedback arc set, directed treewidth, directed cutwidth, digraph bandwidth, or degreewidth, to name a few.